 Opening Hours: Tours depart every Tuesday, Thursday and Saturday at 10.15am

 Price: 20 CHF per adult | 5 CHF per child (6-15) | Under 6s are free – Click here to book tickets online.

 Best Place to Stay in Lucerne

-In terms of the best area to stay in Lucerne, I would recommend staying either in or as close to as possible the old town or around the train station.
+In terms of the best area to stay in Lucerne Switzerland, I would recommend staying either in or close to the old town, or around the train station.
 However, like anything in Switzerland, when it comes to hotels in Lucerne, they are very expensive.
-I think the best place to stay in Lucerne is in less than convenient area but close to public transport so you can get around to all the different places of interest in Lucerne easily.
+I think the best place to stay in Lucerne is in a less than convenient area, but close to public transport so you can get around to all the different places of interest in Lucerne easily.
 The buses in Lucerne are very good, so you won’t have any dramas getting around even if you are out of the city a little bit.

 For cheaper accommodation you will need to move further out from the city and / or consider getting a room with shared bathroom facilities.

 Roesli Guest House

 Roesli Guest House is located close to the Spreuer Bridge, just a short 5-10-minute walk from the train station and within easy walk to a range of shops and places to eat in the old town.